juand-r/EMNLP-2019/README.md

 ### [Active learning](#contents)

 :boom: [Practical Obstacles to Deploying **Active Learning**](https://www.aclweb.org/anthology/D19-1003.pdf)
+>
+> Paper by David Lowell, Zachary Lipton and Byron Wallace.
+This is a thorough empirical study of various active learning methods on text classification and NER tasks that shows **consistent improved performance for NER**, while for text classification:
+> 1. current active learning methods don't "generalize reliably across models and tasks".
+> 2. "subsequently training a successor model with an actively-acquired dataset does not consistently outperform training on i.i.d. sampled data"
+>
+> "While  a  specific  acquisition  function  and model applied to a particular task and domain maybe quite effective, it is not clear that this can be predicted ahead of time.
+Indeed, there is no way to retrospectively determine the relative success of AL without collecting a relatively large quantity of i.i.d. sampled data, and this would undermine the purpose of AL in the first place.
+Further, even if such an i.i.d. sample were taken as a diagnostic tool early in the active learning cycle, relative success early in the AL cycle is not necessarily indicative of relative success later in the  cycle ...
+Problematically, even in successful cases, **an actively sampled training set is linked to the model used  to  acquire  it.**"

 :heavy_minus_sign: [Sampling Bias in Deep Active Classification: An Empirical Study](https://www.aclweb.org/anthology/D19-1417.pdf)